rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

    | ------- | --------: | ------: | -----: | ----: | --: | -: | -: |
    | Values: | 1,000,000 | 100,000 | 10,000 | 1,000 | 100 | 10 |  1 |

-   Now imagine each box above is a different sized bucket containing candies of various colors and patterns, a unique one for each possible value.
+   Now imagine a bucket for each figure level, a different size bucket containing candies of various colors and patterns, unique one for each possible value.
    People earning 7 figures can choose from the bucket holding a million possible values.

    If we add up the values (colors) possible in the right-most 3 buckets,